Given Lubinda: PF presidency

 After the 2021 election, Lubinda became the vice-president of the Patriotic Front party.
 Soon after, President Lungu decided to retire from active politics and Given Lubinda was the acting president of the party going forward.
 However, Edgar Lungu returned to active politics in October 2023 and he was handed back the Patriotic Front presidency, with Lubinda being appointed as the party's vice-president once again (and was therefore the acting president in Lungu's absence).

 In November 2024, the Patriotic Front officially joined the Tonse Alliance, with Lungu as the chairperson.
 After Lungu left Zambia for South Africa in early 2025 for medical purposes, Given Lubinda was appointed as the Tonse Alliance acting chairperson.
 After Lungu's death in June 2025, Lubinda continued to be the acting chairperson of the alliance and the acting president of the Patriotic Front going forward.

+On 11 March 2026, the Patriotic Front, with Lubinda as the acting president, formed the PF Pamodzi Alliance and officially decided to exit from the Tonse Alliance due to internal disagreements.
+On 15 March 2026, Lubinda announced that after many delays, his PF faction would host a convention to choose their new leader within four days.
+The convention took place virtually on 21 March 2026 and the delegates that were present elected Makebi Zulu to be the president of the party faction with 49.2% of the vote, with Chitalu Chilufya getting 34.1% of the vote and Lubinda getting 8.7% of the vote.
+So, Lubinda would no longer be the acting president.